Alfriadox/Bf-Interpreter/README.md

-# BrainFuckInterpreter
+# BF-Interpreter
-An interpreter for Brain Fuck (their name, not mine) written in Rust.
+An interpreter for the esoteric language, "Brain Fuck," (their name, not mine) written in Rust.

 Brain Fuck is an esoteric language based around using very few characters.

-It works around a single expandable array of integers and uses 8 commands.
+It works around a single expandable array (vector) of integers and uses 8 commands.

   \> Move to the next cell in the array